dist-svc/dsf-proto/data-structures/options.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-## Issued
+## Issued/Since

-A timestamp at which the page was issued as a 64-bit little-endian uint representing milliseconds from the unix epoc.
+A timestamp at which the page was issued or the since field for a time-bounded request.

+Encoded as a 64-bit little-endian uint representing milliseconds from the unix epoc.

 ```text
  0                   1                   2                   3